aqibisbiqa/aqibisbiqa.github.io/_music/yearly-favorites.md

 What started out as a fun little thought exercise ballooned into something quite large indeed.

-Without further ado, here are my picks for the best songs for every year since the Cuban Missile Crisis:
+Found below is a compilation of my favorite songs released each year since the Cuban Missile Crisis (limiting to 6 songs per year and an artist may not appear more than once as the main artist for any given year):

 ## Playlist